ibm-cloud-docs/cloud-object-storage/go.md

 The {{site.data.keyword.cos_full}} SDK for Go provides features to make the most of {{site.data.keyword.cos_full_notm}}.
 {: shortdesc}

 The {{site.data.keyword.cos_full_notm}} SDK for Go is comprehensive, with many features and capabilities that exceed the scope and space of this guide.
-For detailed class and method documentation [see the Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.
+For detailed class and method documentation, [see the Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.
 Source code can be found in the [GitHub repository](https://github.com/IBM/ibm-cos-sdk-go){: external}.

 ## Getting the SDK
 {: #go-get-sdk}

 Use `go get` to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
-The SDK requires a minimum version of Go 1.10 and maximum version of Go 1.12.
-Future versions of Go will be supported once our quality control process has been completed.
+The SDK requires a minimum version of Go 1.10 and a maximum version of Go 1.12.
+Future versions of Go should be supported when our quality control process has been completed.

 ```sh
 go get github.com/IBM/ibm-cos-sdk-go